 Obesity Treatment Options

-Obesity treatment may involve surgical or non-surgical methods.
+Obesity treatment involve different surgical or non-surgical methods.

-Weight-loss surgery has proven to be a successful method for the treatment of morbid obesity.
-Due to the continuous evolution of surgical principles, today there are multiple options that enable both patients and surgeons to choose the procedure of choice according to their convenience.
-Some of the surgical procedures performed to treat obesity include:
+Surgery for weight loss has considered to be a successful method for treating morbid obesity.
+There are multiple options today, thanks to the continuous evolution of surgical principles, that allow both patients and surgeons to decide on the procedure of choice in line with their convenience.

 - Intragastric balloon